gravitational/workshop/firedrills.md

            [×]         ipv4 forwarding is off, see https://www.gravitational.com/docs/faq/#ipv4-forwarding ()
 ```

+Bingo!
 Satellite just saved us (possibly) hours of troubleshooting and pointed to the documentation section that explains how to fix this particular issue.
 Let’s fix the networking and verify:

 ```
 node-1$ sudo sysctl -w net.ipv4.ip_forward=1